LAS Board Members

 I became a member of LAS (then known as SLLA) in 2009 by the persuasion and coaxing of Eunice Mooney.
 Eunice had been my Massage Therapist for a number of years.
 I was very fortunate to have her when I was diagnosed with breast cancer for a second time in 2005.
 This time I required a mastectomy and the removal of lymph nodes.
 Eunice was there to educate and treat me, especially for lymphedema.
 Because of this education, I was able to be pro-active.
 I am fortunate to have only stage 0-1 Lymphedema.

 In 2009 I became a member of LAS and also an executive member, taking on the role of fundraising.
 I had a fair amount of experience in fundraising in the community.
 In 2009, we had $600 in the bank account.
 In 2011-2012 I worked with SIAST students who developed our data base for us at no cost.
 The largest challenge that I pursued was working to have LAS become a Canadian Registered Charity.
 In October, 2012, after 2 years of correspondence, we met the requirements for Charitable Registration under the Income Tax Act.
 This has proven very beneficial.
 From 2013 until 2015 I was the LAS Treasurer and chaired the Lymphedema Diagnosis, Management and Care Symposium in Prince Albert in 2014.
-I am currently LAS President.
+I served as LAS president for a 2 year term from May 2015 to May 2017.
+I am now in my second term a past president.

 I joined LAS in 2017 after I was diagnosed (I have lipedema which was not diagnosed so I developed Lymphedema as well).
 It was suggested by Tracy Gardikiotis in order to learn and gain support for this condition.